Electronic benefit transfer: Usage

 Through EBT, a recipient uses their EBT card at participating retailers to purchase food items authorized by the USDA's SNAP program.
 Cash benefits may be used to purchase any item at a participating retailer, as well as to obtain cash-back or make a cash withdrawal from a participating ATM.

 State agencies work with contractors to procure their own EBT systems for delivery of SNAP and other state-administered benefit programs.
 In the United States, all SNAP benefits are now being issued via EBT.

 For example, recipients apply for their benefits in the usual way, by filling out a form at their local food stamp office or online.
 Once eligibility and level of benefits have been determined, information is transferred to the state's EBT contractor.
 Once they are approved for benefits, an account is established in the recipient's name, and their SNAP benefits are deposited electronically in this account each month.
 A plastic debit card is issued and a personal identification number (PIN) is assigned or chosen by the recipient to control access to their account.

-All states have systems that use magnetic stripe cards and "online" authorization of transactions.
+All states have systems that use magnetic stripe cards and "online" authorization of transactions, with the additional options of inserting or tapping the card also being available for some cardholders.
 When paying for groceries, the SNAP customer's card is run through an electronic reader or a point of sale terminal (POS), and the recipient enters the PIN to access the food stamp account.
 Then, electronically, the processor verifies the PIN and the account balance, and sends an authorization or denial back to the retailer.
 The recipient's account is then debited for the amount of the purchase, and the retailer's account is credited.
 No physical money changes hands.
 Payment is made to the retailer through an ACH settlement process at the end of the business day.
 Most states' online EBT systems are interoperable through the Quest network, which is sponsored by the Electronic Benefits and Services Council (formerly the EBT Council) of NACHA.

 Many states stagger the issuing of benefits to EBT SNAP accounts, with the particular day of the month determined for each recipient based on the case number, Social Security number, or date of birth.
 The states of Alaska, Idaho, Nevada, North Dakota, Oklahoma, Vermont, along with Guam and the US Virgin Islands, credit accounts on the first of the month to all recipients, New Hampshire credits on the 5th, and South Dakota on the 10th.